Alta Via Access Guide: Easiest Ways to Reach the Alta Via Trails

 • Check seasonal schedules—many mountain bus routes run reduced service (or not at all) outside June-September

-Driving to the Alta Via (Car Rental)
+Driving to the Alta Via by Car

 When a Car Makes Sense